Top 15 Suburbs to live in St. Louis for 2023

 Glendale is that all-American suburb where everyone seems to know everyone, and the high school football games are the place to be on Friday nights.

-7: Ballwin: Family Fun For Everyone
+7: Ballwin: Fun For Everyone

-Boasting top-rated schools, plentiful parks, and a community that rallies around sports and events, this suburb is perfect for raising kids or reliving your youth.
+Boasting top-rated high schools, plentiful parks, and a community that rallies around sports and events, this suburb is perfect for raising kids or reliving your youth.

-If you like Chesterfield, Ballwin has basically all the same things going for it but the homes here are less expensive and slightly older.
+If you like Chesterfield, Ballwin has basically all the same things going for it, but the homes here are less expensive and slightly older.

 Ballwin’s neighborhoods feature a diverse range of housing options, from charming starter homes to upscale estates.
 With planned communities offering pools, parks, and walking trails, Ballwin is a haven for families who value recreation and outdoor activities.
-The picturesque streets and strong sense of community make Ballwin an ideal place to live, work, and play.

 8. Rock Hill: The Cozy Cornerstone